 3. Tailor every application

 It may be tempting to dish out the same CV for every job application but please don’t do this.
-Make sure that you read through the job description carefully to see what the employer is after and tailor your CV to what the company are looking for.
+Make sure that you read the job description carefully to see what the employer is after and tailor your CV to what the company are looking for.

 It’s not just about telling potential employers all about you, but it’s also just as important to tell them why you are perfect for this specific role at this particular company.